 I am so proud of how Manchester comes together, the support has been phenomenal and it just goes to show how strong we are as a community.
 The very few who try to rock this boat will never break our spirit.
 I’m proud to be a Mancunian… the greatest people, inventions, things in general are from Manchester… but most of all, the greatest strength to simply carry on.

 Tears have been flowing, many hugs have been given and I have probably told Mini Me I love her a zillion times, but it still feels like it will never be enough.
 Make hugs last that little bit longer and never stop telling the people closest to you that you love them.

-Besides feeling that work was a little too much, I’ve also felt useless today.
+Besides feeling that work was a little too much, I’ve also felt useless today and have not blogged at all on Sim’s Life or Manchester Mummy.
 I think the shock has worn off and now everything about this week is settling in, it somewhat makes it all a lot worse but the usual enthusiastic, smiley Sim will be back to normal again soon!
 The impulsiveness in me certainly is… I have even seriously considered a Manchester Bee tattoo… it would be my only one, but as expected Chris at our local studio has been inundated with over 100 requests… all donating £50 to help support families and victims affected by this week’s awfulness.
 A lucky escape but I am so proud that he has no slots available!
 The support is astounding and seriously heartwarming!

 The hours will tick by, the days may fly by, but the people of Manchester will never forget what has happened this week.
 This is our home.
 Our community.
 Our city.
 Our Manchester.